 Understanding, respecting and reflecting the positive aspects of their organizational culture is a great way to build a better, longer-lasting relationship with your buyer.

-2. Never underestimate the power (and importance) of thinking global.
+2. Never underestimate the power of thinking global.

 While not every sale will be global, when you are selling into an international opportunity, how you handle the nuanced discussion is critical.